xgi-org/xgi-data/README.md

 These datasets have been taken from the following sources:
 * [Data! by Austin Benson](https://www.cs.cornell.edu/~arb/data/)

+## Repository Description
+The `code` folder contains the scripts used to convert hypergraph datasets into a more standard format and the JSON inspection script.
+The `data` folder contains the datasets, with each folder containing a README describing the dataset and the dataset in JSON format.

 ## Checking dataset format
 Run the following command:
 ```
 python inspect_json.py filepath.json
 ```

+## Funding
+The XGI-DATA package has been supported by NSF Grant 2121905, ["HNDS-I: Using Hypergraphs to Study Spreading Processes in Complex Social Networks"](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2121905).